centaur-ai/nsss2025/03-speakers.markdown

 ---

-Confirmed speakers this year will include:
+Confirmed speakers/topics this year include:
+- Francois Chollet, Google
 - Paul Smolensky, Microsoft Research
 - Alvaro Velasquez, DARPA
 - Alessandra Russo, Imperial College London
+- Guy Van den Broeck, UCLA
+- Peiyang Song, Caltech
+- Crash-course tutorials from top experts on logic, neural networks, knowledge graphs, and AlphaProof-style neural-guided theorem proving
-- The next generation of AI startups, focusing on neuro-symbolic AI
+- Emerging industry neuro-symbolic AI tools from the next generation of AI startups
+- Interactive discussions that everyone can join, where we will be planning new projects

-- with more to be announced soon.
+...with much more to be announced.